insdaguirre/Stock_Hub/README.md

 ### Core Platform Features
 - **Live API** on Railway with separate Web and Worker processes (via `Procfile`)
 - **React frontend** (SPA) with responsive design and real-time updates
+- **JWT Authentication** with PostgreSQL user database and protected routes
 - **Redis caching** for API responses, prediction payloads, and job management
 - **RQ background jobs** for asynchronous prediction computation and model training
 - **AWS S3** for model artifact storage and versioning